Levellers Overview: Essential Guide to Types, Uses, Benefits, and Industrial Applications

 • Occupational Safety Guidelines under the Factories Act, 1948

-• Material Handling Safety Norms enforced by labor authorities
+• Material handling safety norms enforced by labor authorities

-• Safe loading dock operations
+• OSHA guidelines for safe loading dock operations

 • Equipment maintenance requirements

-• Worker safety training
+• Worker safety training protocols

 Tools and Resources